leekcake/CubismNativeComponents/Readme.md

 Welcome to the open components of the Cubism SDK For Native Development.
-While the Cubism Core, which you can obtain from [here](https://live2d.github.io), is feature-complete in regard to Cubism 3.0 features and well tested (it actually powers the SDK For Unity), **the open components are work-in-progress in progress**.
+While the Cubism Core, which you can obtain from [here](https://live2d.github.io), is feature-complete in regard to Cubism 3.0 features and well tested (it actually powers the SDK For Unity), **the open components are work-in-progress**.
-They're not yet feature-complete and their API isn't fixed yet (and the samples are only tested on macOS and Windows).
+They're not yet feature-complete and their API isn't fixed yet (and the samples are only tested on Linux, macOS and Windows).

 If you're interested in why we're releasing the SDK anyway as early access, read on.